prahimi94/math-skills/README.md

 # math-skills
-Objectives
+**Objectives**

-The purpose of this project is for you to calculate the following:
+The purpose of this project is to calculate the following:

 Average
 Median